 I believe there is a purpose for the winter.
 During the winter, the days are shorter and the nights are longer.
 The lows seem to outweigh the highs.
 When you do experience the highs, they seem to be ever so momentary before you find yourself at the bottom of another mountain.

 What I learned during my winter season, is that the longer nights provide an opportunity for God to shine His light on us in a way He could never do during the day.
 The day illuminates everything around us, making us more susceptible to the distractions we’re surrounded with.
 During the day, we can so easily get carried away pursuing the things we think God wants for us.
 On the other hand, though the night is less pleasant than the day, the darkness allows God to illuminate the very things He wants us to focus on.

 “You, Lord, are my lamp; the Lord turns my darkness into light.” | 2 Samuel 22:29

-So, as hard as the winter season was to walk through, I am grateful.
+So, as hard as the winter season is to walk through, I’m grateful.
 Just like a seed, when we are buried, it’s so that we can grow.
 Remember, winter is followed by spring.
 Have hope!